Nan Yu, Ph.D.

 I joined the NDSU Department of Communication in Fall 2009, after receiving my Ph.D. from Penn State University.
 I earned my master's degree from the E.W.
 Scripps School of Journalism at Ohio University.
 I received my B.A. from Peking University in my hometown of Beijing, China.

 My research centers on the social and cultural construction of health messages and how message characteristics and individual characteristics can affect the processing of health messages in different cultures.
 Another important part of my research examines the use of new technologies in promoting health education and intervention.
-My research has been published in Health Communication, International Journal of Human-Computer Studies, Visual Communication Quarterly, Electronic News, and International Public Health Journal.
+My research has been published in Health Communication, International Journal of Human-Computer Studies, Visual Communication Quarterly, Electronic News, Journal of Immigrant and Minority Health, Journal of Nutrition Education and Behavior, and International Public Health Journal.
 My research has been supported by national and regional funding agencies such as National Science Foundation, AEJMC Emerging Scholars Program, and Dakota Medical Foundation.